Testing and defence led by a published security researcher with five CVEs, including a CVSS 9.1 Mirai botnet kill-switch.

 We adversarially test your LLM app and hand you a fix list.

 Explore LLM Red Teaming →Our LLM red-teaming engagement probes your app for prompt injection, output-handling flaws, excessive agency, and data leakage, then hands you a prioritized fix list your engineers can act on.
+If you also need a named security owner, a fractional CISO can run the fix list alongside your broader SOC 2 readiness program.

 About LLM red teaming Book a callIt is a community-driven list of the most critical security risks for applications built on large language models, covering issues such as prompt injection, sensitive information disclosure, improper output handling, excessive agency, and unbounded consumption.
 It is the standard starting point for LLM threat modeling.